 Neurofeedback is the process of “feeding back” sensory information (auditory, tactile, visual) based on the performance of the brain in live time.
-At our Calgary and Red Deer clinics in Alberta we measure brain activity at the surface of the brain as well as in deeper layers through something called LORETA analysis.
+At our clinics near you in Calgary Alberta we measure brain activity at the surface of the brain as well as in deeper layers through something called LORETA analysis.

 Neurofeedback uses the age-old principle of operant conditioning to function.
 When the brain is adjusting itself, or training itself, towards the norm, a reward is achieved in the form of visual, auditory, or tactile output.
 This could be in the form of a movie or a song fading in and out as the client focuses on achieving an ideal brain state.
 Training usually takes place in the form of 30 to 60-minute sessions.

-Neurofeedback tends to be arbitrarily thrown around the Neuro industro and often used as an umbrella term for different neural reconditioning technique,s whether they are truly neurofeedback or not.
+Neurofeedback tends to be arbitrarily thrown around the Neuro-industry and often used as an umbrella term for different neural reconditioning technique’s whether they are truly neurofeedback or not.

 If you are willing to do the work, show up and persevere when faced with challenges then neurofeedback is right for you.
 The individuals who see the most robust changes are the ones committed to the work and patient throughout the process.
 Many clients tell me the journey isn’t always easy but the benefits far outweigh the work involved.